sebastiansulinski/php-paginator/README.md

 ### PHP Versions

-Current version requires minimum PHP v7.1.
-If you need support for PHP v7.0, please use  v1.1.1.
+Current version requires PHP 7.1+ - if you need support for PHP 7.0, please use v1.1.1.

 ### Structure